 Many of the resources presented in this guide are available in the Blommers Library, 304 LC.
-Blommers' Librarian Anna Marie Guengerich is retiring Jun 30, 2015.
-The Blommers Library should continue to be open through the summer.
+Blommers' Librarian Anna Marie Guengerich is retired Jun 30, 2015.

 If you have any questions about any of the resources on this guide, please contact me (email@example.com).
 You can also schedule an appointment using the "Schedule an Appointment" button to the right.

 - Decide which disorder you want to research.